Make Your Own Christmas Ornaments: Paint Swirl Ornament

 DIY Ornament Prep Work

-I used brown craft paper from a package that I received in the mail, but I also like to use freezer paper to protect my desk. - Remove the tops from the ornaments and set them aside.
+I used brown craft paper from a package I received in the mail, but I also like using freezer paper to protect my desk. - Remove the tops from the ornaments and set them aside.

 Painting the Ornaments